Deploying the Course

 B. Reset Course

-Resetting a course will remove ALL students (and student-specific information, like discussion forums and assignments) from the course.
-It will be "fresh" for you to start with new students.
+Resetting a course will remove ALL students and student-specific information (for example, discussion forum posts and assignment submissions) from the course.
+The course will be fresh so you can start with new students.

-Then enroll new or previous students into your course.
+Then enroll new or returning students in your course.